Starving for love and craving affection

 "Because I have nothing to show off."

-"You look nice," Maya smiled sincerely, "Now go show Brian."
-Maya pushed Chelsea toward the living room.
+"You look nice," Maya smiled sincerely, "Now go show Brian,"she says as she all but pushed Chelsea into the living room.

-Chelsea stood by the couch for a little while waiting for Brian to get off the phone.
-Chelsea would never confess this but she hated Olivia more than anything.
-She didn't hate Olivia simply because she was dating Brian, she hated Olivia because she didn't know what she had.
-Brian looked up and began laughing.
+Chelsea stood by the couch twiddling her fingers as she waits for Brian to get off the phone.
+The longer he stays on the phone the more annoyed she gets because although she would never admit it but she hated Olivia more than anything.
+She didn't hate Olivia simply because she was dating Brian, she hated Olivia because Olivia didn't know what she had.

 "Does it really look that bad?"

 "No. You actually look kinda nice.
-I’m lying, you actually look really hot but why are you dressed up to sit around the house?"
+I’m lying, you actually look really nice but why are you dressed up to sit around the house?"

 "Maya decided she wanted to give me a makeover."